se-edu/se-book/modeling/modelingBehaviors/activityDiagrams/text.md

 Some examples in which a certain workflow is relevant to software project:

-:package: A software that automates the work of an insurance company needs to take into account the workflow of processing an insurance claim.
+{{ icon_example }} A software that automates the work of an insurance company needs to take into account the workflow of processing an insurance claim.

-:package: The algorithm of a price of code represents the workflow (i.e. the execution flow) of the code.
+{{ icon_example }} The algorithm of a price of code represents the workflow (i.e. the execution flow) of the code.

 </tip-box>